sohauck/big-batch/gene-diversity/GbGDiv-README.md

 ## What is necessary for these scripts to work correctly
-* Perl, including List::Util and LWP::Simple
+* Perl, including List::Util and LWP::Simple, download from https://www.perl.org/get.html
 * MAFFT — tested on v7.221, download from http://mafft.cbrc.jp/alignment/software/
 * R — tested on 3.0.2, download from https://cran.r-project.org/
   * ggplot2 — run 'install.packages("ggplot2")' from within R

 ## Options which may be added to command line:
 * *-help*: Will exit the script and call up the Usage instructions